zooksman/unichain/README.md

 -----------

 UniChain is an academic blockchain database project.
 It aims to create a blockchain solution for storing and accessing academic records.
-The full whitepaper for this project can be found in the wiki.
+The full whitepaper for this project is included.
 Currently things are very WIP and a web GUI is still in the works.
 Python3 is required.

 Dependencies & Installation
 -----------